daskelly/ase/biased_SNPs/README.md

 in that it may still contain bugs.
 Over the longer term, development will focus on the JAGS implementation and the original code will be archived.

+## Note about the model

+This model is not strictly necessary for running the model of ASE described in the paper.
+Nevertheless, it is important to make sure that SNPs that show highly biased allelic read counts in genomic DNA are removed.
+In our study, we expected that allelic read counts would show some variability beyond that expected from statistical sampling, due to factors such as the many steps involved in preparation of sequencing libraries.
+Read counts at a minority of SNPs in our genomic DNA data appeared highly biased, even after removing SNPs where reads generated *in silico* did not show 50/50 mapping of alleles.

+The results of this model should be fairly similar to the simpler strategy of filtering out SNPs that have small *p*-values according to the binomial exact test.
+In our experience, the model implemented here is slightly more conservative (i.e. more SNPs are called as biased) than removing those SNPs that have a Bonferroni-corrected *p*-value less than 0.05 according to the binomial exact test.